-A though on power gaming: The Phase Six rulebook deliberately does not prevent the possibility of pushing a relevant value (e.g. shooting) to astronomical heights.
-There should be agreement in the game group on what style of play you want to have.
-The rules deliberately allow these constructions in order giveyou freedom in the creation of characters and adventures.
+A word about power gaming: The Phase Six rulebook deliberately does not prevent the possibility of pushing a relevant value (e.g. shooting) to astronomical heights.
+There should be agreement in the game group on what style of play one wants to have.
+The rules deliberately allow such constructions in order to leave every freedom in the creation of characters and adventures.

-Also, the old role-playing rule comes into play here: "The word of the game master always weighs more than the rules.
-Of course, it should normally be the case that the rules are applied as written, because it is the framework for the players to rely on.
-However, if there is an unclear rule, situation or case, the ruling of the game master decides the outcome.
+Likewise, the old role-playing rule comes into play here that the word of the game master always weighs more than the rules.
+Of course, it should be the normal case that the rules are applied as written, because it is also about a framework for the players to rely on.
+However, if there is an unclear rule situation, the announcement of the game master decides.